thulab/iot-benchmark/README.md

 After the compilation is completed, taking IoTDB v2.0 as an example, **you need to first start the corresponding version of the IoTDB service on port 6667 of the local machine**.
 (If you still have questions about using IoTDB, please refer to the instructions in [IoTDB_README.md](https://github.com/apache/iotdb/blob/master/README_ZH.md)) After successfully starting the IoTDB service, go to the `iot-benchmark/iotdb-2.0/target/iot-benchmark-iotdb-2.0/iot-benchmark-iotdb-2.0` folder and use `./benchmark.sh` to start the test.
 We recommend using the matching version for testing to achieve the best results.

-For the latest IoT-Benchmark 2.0 default parameters, RPC compression is enabled by default.
+For the latest IoT Benchmark 2.0 default parameters, RPC compression is enabled by default.
 This means IoTDB 2.x testing requires IoTDB `2.0.6+`.
 If you need to test an IoTDB `2.0.x` version earlier than `2.0.6`, set:

 ```properties
 ENABLE_IOTDB_RPC_COMPRESSION=false